Astruum0/ytrack/subjects/set-property/README.md

 - Longitude (Double)
 - Name (String)

+Then add a static property named `GoogleMapsUrlTemplate` and set its value to `https://www.google.com/maps/place/{0}/@{1},{2},15z/`

+All of this properties must remain `public`

 # Usage

-Here is a possible Program.cs file to test your function :
+Here is a possible Program.cs file to test your code :

 ```c#
 using System;